OPTIMIZATION TECHNIQUES: MATH:4820/CS:4720, Section 0001

 Artificial Intelligence (AI) Policies: Solutions to homework and examinations generated by AI tools are not allowed.

-Student Collaboration on homework: The homework for this course is designed to help you master your knowledge related to the topics covered during lecture.
+Student Collaboration on Homework: The homework for this course is designed to help you master your knowledge related to the topics covered during lecture.
 As such, you may discuss on the homework problems with others or use online resources.
 However, please be aware that to master the skills needed for this class, practice is required and that to do well on the examinations you will need to work many of these problems multiple times without help.
 Be sure to test your knowledge by doing much of the homework on your own.
 Students are allowed to partially collaborate with others on homework through discussion for the most difficult problems.
 However, each student must turn in their own homework and it must not be a copy of someone else homework.
 Students are responsible for understanding this policy; if you have questions, ask for clarification.
 Word per word copies will not be tolerated.
 In extreme cases students may be requested to stop any kind of collaboration with other students.

 Student Complaints: Students with a complaint about a grade or a related matter should first discuss the situation with the instructor and/or the course supervisor (if applicable), and finally with the DEO (Chair) of the department, school or program offering the course.
 Sometimes students will be referred to the department or program's Director of Undergraduate Studies (DUS) or Director of Graduate Studies (DGS).
 Undergraduate students should contact CLAS Undergraduate Programs for support when the matter is not resolved at the previous level.
 Graduate students should contact the CLAS Graduate Affairs Manager when additional support is needed.